ian-hoyle/json-schema-validated/README.md

   steps: Seq[List[Data] => DataValidation]
 ): DataValidation =
-  // run validations in parallel and combine their Validated results (accumulating errors) steps.map(f => IO(f(data))).parSequence.map(_.combineAll).unsafeRunSync()
+  // run validations in parallel and combine their Validated results (accumulating errors)
+  // NOTE: each schema validation converts raw validator messages into user-friendly
+  // JsonSchemaValidationError using schema .properties (see ValidatedSchema.schemaValidated) steps.map(f => IO(f(data))).parSequence.map(_.combineAll).unsafeRunSync()

 val result: DataValidation =
   runFailFast(dataLoader, failFastValidations).andThen(ds => runComposed(ds, composeValidations))
 ```

-This mirrors Validation.scala: fail-fast via `andThen`, then parallel composition with IO and `combineAll` using the project’s Monoid for `DataValidation` to accumulate errors and keep the validated data when successful.
+This mirrors Validation.scala: fail-fast via `andThen`, then parallel composition with IO and `combineAll`.
+Crucially, each schema validation (e.g. `ValidatedSchema.schemaValidated`) performs the error-to-message mapping using the schema’s `.properties` file; the Monoid then simply combines these already user-friendly errors.

 ## How it works (60 seconds)
 1. Load data as a `ValidatedNel` of `List[Data]` (e.g. from CSV).
 2. Apply fail-fast validations (e.g. header mapping, JSON enrichment) via `andThen`.
 3. Apply parallel/composed validations (e.g. multiple JSON Schemas, business rules) and accumulate errors.
-4. Map technical errors to user-friendly messages using schema-specific `.properties`.
+4. Error messages are mapped to user-friendly text inside each schema validation using the schema’s `.properties`; the Monoid only combines already-mapped errors.
 5. Return either validated data or an accumulated non-empty list of errors, grouped per asset.

 ## Architecture